SBoutine/Adopting-Animals-Website/README.md

 ## Objectives

 The primary goal of the project was to simulate a real-world web application with user interaction, data handling, and dynamic content.
-I wanted to build a tool that could serve a meaningful purpose—helping people find loving homes for pets and giving users a smooth experience across different functionalities, such as:
+I wanted to build a tool that could serve a meaningful purpose, helping people find loving homes for pets and giving users a smooth experience across different functionalities, such as:

 - Registration and login
 - Form submissions